tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ## 5. Next I did an investigation of the applicant Age values by printing out the summary statstics for the column:
+- As shown in the output above the highest age entered is 1814 and lowest age is 0 indicating some data entry errors as these ages are unrealistic age values for an applicant and would skew the data.
+- In order to remove these outliers, I removed rows from the dataset where the age value was under 18 or over 100.
+This resulted in the removal of 648 rows.
+- Interestingly, there still appear to be some applicants where the age value is 100.
+This may be plausible but would require further investigation to ensure this is not a data error.
 ```cpp
 newdf['Age Main Member'].describe()
 count    441553.000000